jeremytammik/tbc/a/2042_hide_ribbon.md

 ####<a name="4"></a> EU Building Energy Performance Directive

-Some n otes on the new EU ruling on the energy performance of buildings, [Directive EU 2024/1275 of the European Parliament and of the Council](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024L1275) of 24 April 2024:
+Some notes on the new EU ruling on the energy performance of buildings, [Directive EU 2024/1275 of the European Parliament and of the Council](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024L1275) of 24 April 2024:

-The European Union has formally adopted and published a recast directive on energy performance for buildings:
+The European Union has formally adopted and published a directive on energy performance for buildings:

 - New buildings must be net-zero by 2030
 - Existing buildings must be renovated to meet energy performance requirements
 - Building performance data to become more accessible, with improved funding
 - New incentives to deploy digital solutions, including building modeling and simulation

-Article 7, New buildings, states that
+Article 7, New buildings, states that member states shall ensure that new buildings are zero-emission buildings in accordance with Article 11
-(1) Member States shall ensure that new buildings are zero-emission buildings in accordance with Article 11 (a) from 1 January 2028, new buildings owned by public bodies; and (b) from 1 January 2030, all new buildings...
+(a) from 1 January 2028, new buildings owned by public bodies; and (b) from 1 January 2030, all new buildings.

 Article 8 discusses existing buildings, Article 10, solar energy in buildings.

-I will be interesting to see how these rulings will work out in the next couple of years.
+It will be interesting to see how these rulings pan out.

 ####<a name="5"></a> Stockholm Wood City

-In Scandinavia, wood is really taking of in AEC.
+In Scandinavia, wood is taking off in AEC.
 For example, look at
 the [Stockholm Wood City](https://www.al.se/en/sickla) by Atrium Ljungberg: